togglebit/CANFDuino/README.md

 **Step 2.** - Close the Arduino IDE if you have it open.
 Copy the whole "CANFDuino" folder to your local arduino hardware folder.
 The path for this hardware folder is: C:\Users\YOUR USERNAME\Documents\Arduino\hardware.
 The whole folder should be pasted directly into the hardware folder creating: C:\Users\YOUR USERNAME\Documents\Arduino\hardware\CANFDuino.
 If you do not have a hardware folder, create one and place CANFDuino folder inside of it.

 **Step 3.** - Open the Arduino IDE, Go to the "Tools->Board->CANFDuino" to select the CANFDuino board as your target board.
-(If you have a CANFDuino based upon the SAMC21G17A processor, choose "CANFDuino17A")
+(If you have a CANFDuino based upon the SAMC21G17A processor, choose "CANFDuino17A".
+Failing to do so my result in error message "unsupported device")

 **Step 4.** - Go to Tools->Board->-Boards Manager-Wait for the downloads to finish.
 Click on “Arduino SAMD Boards (32-bits ARM Cortex-M3), including Arduino M0” and Install.
 This can take a while to download if you don't already have the library.